HVVSATHWIK/HVVSATHWIK/README.md

 - 👋 Hi, I’m @HVVSATHWIK
 - 👀 I’m interested in learning about A.I
-- 🌱 I’m currently learning B.TECH in Amrita Vishwa Vidhyapeetham, INDIA
+- 🌱 I'm currently pursuing my B.Tech degree at Amrita Vishwa Vidhyapeetham in India.
 - 💞️ I’m looking to collaborate on Artificial Intelligence world
 - 📫 How to reach me?
 - Send me a mail - hvvsathwik27@gmail.com